Yellow-crowned parakeet: Description

 Yellow-crowned parakeets are 23 cm long and primarily bright green.
 They have a red band fronting their eponymous golden crown.
 Their wings, when spread in flight, are bluish purple.
 Their eyes are either orange or red and their bill is grey.

 The males of this species are larger than the females.
 The females can also be distinguished from males as their bills are disproportionally smaller.

 Range and habitat

 Yellow-crowned parakeets prefer the upper canopies of tall, unbroken stub and forest, though they have been observed at high-altitude tussock meadows and on some of the subantarctic islands.
-A notably favoured habitat is mixed podocarp/nothofagus forest.
+A notably favoured habitat is mixed podocarp and southern beech (Nothofagus) forest.

 The preference of C. auriceps for the upper canopies may have placed it at an advantage in comparison to the red-crowned parakeet, as it likely reduced the risk from predators.

 These parakeets are endemic to New Zealand and range across the main islands, as well as Ewing Island in the Auckland Islands.
 This is the world's most southern observed location of Cyanoramphus, and the second-southernmost location of living parrots.